percioandrade/wpchangedomain/readme.md

 # About 📝
 A bash script to change WordPress domain names safely and efficiently across your database.

-A bash script to change WordPress domain names safely and efficiently across your database.

 - Author 👨‍💻
 - Percio Andrade
 - Email: percio@zendev.com.br